 What Do Clover Mites Look Like?

-Before taking steps towards getting rid of clover mites in the vegetable garden, ensure that you are truly dealing with clover mites.
+Before taking steps towards getting rid of clover mites in the vegetable garden, ensure that you are truly dealing with clover mite infestation.
 Due to their tiny size, it is hard to see they have eight legs; this includes two front legs, often confused for the four other legs, and two second and third legs being antennae.

 The easiest way to identify clover mites is by crushing some of them.
 If, after doing so, there remains a bright red and blood-like stain, you have clover mites.